The NSW Battery PRDS Incentive is Now Available Book Now

-Posted 30 Jan
+Posted 29 Jan

 Like anything that is well-maintained, solar panels run optimally when they’re looked after.

-Other elements such as leaves, bird droppings, and moss can all contribute to a reduction in solar panel production, so keeping the panels clean is essential to getting the most out of your system.
+Depending on where you live, solar panels can gather dirt over time which can negatively affect the production rate of electricity that your solar panels generate.
+Other elements such as leaves, bird droppings, and moss can all contribute to a reduction in solar panel production, so keeping the panels clean is essential to getting the most out of your system and investment.

-It will really depend on where you are situated and your environment.
 If you live in a dusty area, the wind can kick the dust up onto the solar panels, and it can create a layer on the panel surface over time, reducing the production of the solar panels.
+If you’re close or near overhanging trees, it can indicate that your panels may have leaves or other debris on them that might need cleaning.

 Cleaning panels yourself can be dangerous and cause injury.
 We recommend hiring a professional.

-Identify your environment to adjust your cleaning schedule and for the tools you will need to clean the panels.
 If you live in a high-moisture area, moss can develop on the panels which will need more attention to remove as opposed to only dust.

-It is important that when cleaning your own panels, that you exercise all safety measures.
 It is safer to clean your panels from the ground with a long-handled tool – we do not recommend getting on the roof as it is dangerous.

 Lucky for you, you’ll only need standard cleaning equipment.
 Something like a sponge or a soft-bristled brush that scrub the panels without scratching the glass as well as a hose to rinse off the soap/dirty water for a deep clean.